-My favorites that you can download on my site are the mini black-and-white tarot cards (PDF here), other decorative circle templates (PDF here), and more on our Free Downloads page here!
+My favorites that you can download on my site are the mini black-and-white tarot cards (Zip File here), other decorative circle templates (PDF here), and more on our Free Downloads page here!
 But you can also search Pinterest for "Free Planner Printables" and find many, many more!
 I also love the graphics over at The Graphics Fairy, which are vintagey and free for personal and commercial use.

 4. Turn Quotes Into Questions

 Many free printables and planner sticker sets come with quotes that can be turned into questions for perspective and goal planning.
 The below printables for download here, from fallingglitter.com would make for some great Tarot questions, like: "How can I make sure to Enjoy Every Moment today?" or "What do I value most about my Home Sweet Home?" or "How can I Make Things Happen today?"

 Many planners nowadays come with weekly and monthly goal-planning prompts.
 Put your Tarot cards to the test by planning your weekly and monthly goals with Tarot!
 If your planner doesn't have a goal-planning section, add your own with a post-it note.